ChatGPT Safety: How OpenAI's Guardrails Work and Fail

 The Bypass Landscape

 Every layer described above has documented bypass patterns.
 ChatGPT’s safety mechanisms are mature enough to be extensively studied — which means the failure modes are public knowledge.
+The same failure modes recur across vendors, which is why our LLM guardrails architecture and bypasses guide treats them as a structural property of classifier-and-refusal stacks rather than an OpenAI-specific flaw.

 Prompt engineering jailbreaks are the most systematically researched attack surface.
 A widely cited empirical study (arXiv 2305.13860 ↗) classified ten distinct jailbreak prompt patterns across three categories and demonstrated consistent policy evasion across 3,120 test cases spanning eight prohibited content scenarios, targeting both GPT-3.5 and GPT-4.
 The study frames the core mechanism precisely: jailbreaks exploit competing objectives — the model is trained to be helpful and to refuse harmful requests, and when adversarial prompts put those objectives in tension, the model sometimes resolves toward helpfulness.
 Roleplay framing, persona injection, and fictional context are persistent attack surfaces because they are also legitimate use cases.
 The training data cannot fully distinguish them.